Khushah352/Lab-7_202001203/README.md

 Test 7: p = vector with three or more points with the same y component, and all of them have the same x component<br>

-Basic condition coverage test sets: To achieve basic condition coverage, we need to make sure that every basic condition in the code (i.e., every Boolean subexpression) is evaluated as both true and false at least once<br>
+**Basic condition coverage test sets:** To achieve basic condition coverage, we need to make sure that every basic condition in the code (i.e., every Boolean subexpression) is evaluated as both true and false at least once.<br>
 Test 1: p = empty vector<br>
 Test 2: p = vector with one point<br>
 Test 3: p = vector with two points with the same y component, and the first point has a smaller x component<br>